-EERE urges applicants to carefully review their Full Applications, and Replies to Reviewer Comments to allow sufficient time for the submission of required information and documents.
+EERE urges applicants to carefully review their Full Applications to allow sufficient time for the submission of required information and documents.
 All Full Applications that pass the initial eligibility review will undergo comprehensive technical merit review according to the criteria identified in Section V.A.i. of the FOA.